 Immigrant, Non-Immigrant and Undocumented Aliens

 - Students claiming to be immigrant aliens must present proof of their status by providing the campus with a valid Alien Registration Receipt Card.
 Once a student’s immigrant status has been verified, the student may then establish NYS residency by meeting the domicile criteria.
+Students can also provide a valid application for permanent residency status and upon verification the application is pending, the student may then apply for NYS residency status.

 - Non-immigrants are grouped in categories depending on the type of visa presented at the port of entry.
 Non-immigrants admitted to the United States in categories that prohibit them from establishing a United States residence are not eligible for resident tuition.
 Non-immigrants included in categories that permit them to establish a United States residence may be eligible for the resident tuition if they meet the domicile criteria.